linxinshi/EntityRetrievalTAS/README.md

 2. From our own experience, the TAS approach is more effective in helping retrieval models scroing against the single catchall field.
 Replacing the normalizing weights (1-alpha)/(1-alpha^{k}) by a small weight between 0 and 1 (e.g. 1/300) may obtain more consistently stable performance on verbose queries such as natural language questions.

 3. The quality of index will greatly affect the performance.
 After this the parameter alpha and the normalizing weight may affect the performance a bit (-/+ 5%).

+4. If you want to exactly reproduce the results brought by TAS reported in the paper, the following tricks might be helpful:

+    1. only TAS for entites that has positive term frequencies given a query term (for keyword-based queries this strategy works well).

+    2. for entites that have no categories, use the original version of the model (i.e. no TAS) to score them

-4. Currently we are trying some varities that have better performance.
+5. Currently we are trying some varities that have better performance.

 ## relevant projects
 FSDM:  https://github.com/teanalab/FieldedSDM